 The Share Lending Agreement was entered into at fair value and met the requirements for equity classification.
-Therefore, the value is netted against the issuance of the Borrowed Shares in additional paid-in capital.
-Additionally, the Borrowed Shares are not included in the denominator for loss per share attributable to Precigen shareholders unless the Share Borrower defaults on the Share Lending Agreement.
+Therefore, the value was netted against the issuance of the Borrowed Shares in additional paid-in capital.
+Additionally, the Borrowed Shares were not included in the denominator for loss per share attributable to Precigen shareholders.